N-M-T/Pupil-Labs-Mocap-Trigger/README.md

 In all scripts, change the IP and Port to connect to Pupil Capture.
 Pupil Capture's local IP address and Port can be found in Pupil Capture software under the Network API plugin.

-For clock_sync and pupil_remote_timestamps, modify the path variable to point to your recording directory.
+For timestamps and timestamps_wclock_sync, modify the path variable to point to your recording directory.

 ### Ready to go?